ospoplusplus/ospoplusplus.com/_posts/blog/2021-12-10-Paris Open Source Global Forum.md

 OSPO++ was honored to host a very special global event on Institutionalizing Open Source and our shared cooperation infrastructure.
 This special live 2-hour event was held at Paris City Hall (Hôtel de Ville) on  November 8th 2021 as an exploration of the potential for OSPO++ to OSPO++ cooperation.
 This hybrid, in-person and virtual event, hosted distiguished speakers and discussion from around the world.
 The event was part of the third "Paris Open Source Global Forum".

-We at OSPO++, thank our partners City of Paris, Johns Hopkins University, and The St Francis Neighborhood Center of Baltimore for their leadership on Open Source, both the point of view of the noun (IP/License) and the verb (Communities of people).
-We are excited to work with all our partners, and all stakeholders in the ecosystem toward building impactful open source cooperation infrastructure.
+We at OSPO++, thank our partners City of Paris, Johns Hopkins University, and The St Francis Neighborhood Center of Baltimore for their leadership on Open Source, both from the point of view of the noun (IP/License) and the verb (Communities of People).

 Accompanying the event is a [case-study report]({{ site.url }}/assets/pdfs/empowering-communities-worlds-apart.pdf) on cooperation between organization using Open Source.
 3 institutions; 2 OSPOs; and 1 shared policy goal -- supporting local constituents with impactful services.